nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/README.md

 To minimize attack vectors, consider the following solutions:
 1. **Application whitelisting** applies a "known-good" filter to executable software on an endpoint.
 Chance of malicious code execution is significantly reduced.
 2. **Trusted scripts** applies a "known-good" filter to executable scripts.
 System utilities, user utilities, and web browser scripts may all be corralled by scripting restrictions.
+Alternatively, consider disabling user scripts entirely.
 3. **Audit new software and firmware** before introduction to an infrastructure.
 Perform malware scans and check provided code and documentation to the extent possible.
 Validate that the hash of received binaries matches the hash of what the software and firmware vendors intended to provide.
 4. **Separate network infrastructures where appropriate** to limit the lateral movement of attackers.
 Physical and virtual solutions can prevent unfettered access to sensitive resources.

 ##  <a name="patching"/>2.
 Patching Priority
 General guidance for prioritizing patching:

 1. Prioritize patching software applications, such as browsers first, as they are the easiest to patch, have the least amount of issues with performance and compatibility, and the most likely widespread attack vector.
 3. Prioritize installing operating system patches on desktop, laptops, and tablets -- especially systems that travel or leave the office environment.
 Compatibility issues with operating system patches have been largely resolved by the OS vendors and performance issues are much less on desktops since they typically do not have IO intensive workloads like servers (file storage arrays, email servers, database servers) where the majority of the performance issues are excertbated.
 Attacks via email, Office documents, PDFs, are the second most likely widespread attack vector.
 4. Prioritize patching servers that do NOT have IO intensive workloads (no file storage arrays, no email servers, no database servers).
 Some organizations may want to wait on patching any servers until more performance data is available or more localized testing has been performed to determine if the risk of remaining unpatched is warranted for the performance trade offs.
 Attack surface reduction may be an acceptable alternative to performance-impacting patches depending on mission and use case.